AdrianKriger/r-trend-surfaces/docs/index.md

 <!--<div class="alert alert-danger">
   <strong>WARNING!:</strong>
-**Please take care with the application of this dataset.
-69% of the datapoints are synthetic.
+**Please take care with the application of this dataset. xx% of the datapoints are synthetic.
 I made them up.
 Only 29 of the wells are authentic. _The entire dataset is for illustrative purposes only.
 A more authoritive collection of data is required for a truly definitive result._**</div>-->

 **WARNING!**
 **Please take care with the application of this dataset.
 69% of the datapoints are synthetic.
 I made them up.
 Only 29 of the wells are authentic. _The entire dataset is for illustrative purposes only.
 A more authoritive collection of data is required for a truly definitive result._**